I believe they’re nowhere. Just like you said.

 Charlie Brooker, the [Guardian] writer of Black Mirror, doesn’t have much interest in humans.
 The point of his work since Screen Burn (his first Guardian column, followed by various columns and teevee shows, culminating in BM), has been to hate everything that humans do; to show us how repulsively stupid we are, how cruel, banal, small and weak, and how unremittingly disgusting life is.

-As with any other film about banal and nasty middle and upper-class people* (last year’s A Bigger Splash comes to mind — although most of Tilda Swinton’s films would serve) the problem is not that every character is a petty, cruel, colourless replica of every other character, or the worlds they inhabit unreal nightmares of endless banality stretched over an abyss that is never considered; but that there is nothing else.
+As with any other film about banal and nasty middle and upper-class people1 (last year’s A Bigger Splash comes to mind — although most of Tilda Swinton’s films would serve) the problem is not that every character is a petty, cruel, colourless replica of every other character, or the worlds they inhabit unreal nightmares of endless banality stretched over an abyss that is never considered; but that there is nothing else.
 The writers have no understanding or experience of anything outside their fabricated realities.

-Take, as a counterexample, Thomas Vinterburg’s Festen in which a morally courageous protagonist, who commands our sympathies, uncovers the putrefaction underneath the good taste, moral seriousness and bonhomie of wealth.
+Take, as a counterexample, Thomas Vinterburg’s Festen in which a morally courageous protagonist, who commands our sympathies, uncovers the putrefaction underneath the good taste, right-seeming seriousness and bonhomie of wealth.
 Or Roman Polanski’s Carnage (written by Yasmina Reza) in which four dreadful people — two New York couples — have a petty disagreement that escalates to such a degree their polite middle-class moral-masks dissolve.
 Here there is more of a sense of sympathy around the periphery (the children whom they are arguing over) but there is also the felt reality of a story which is coming from a genuinely finer ethical universe.
 Or Stanley Kubrick’s Full Metal Jacket perhaps, in which a protagonist, living in a ‘world of shit’ only seems to become less human — yet we still care about him, and, of course, about the nuances of humanity which Kubrick picks out throughout the story.
 Or take, perhaps, Macbeth, which portrays nothing but carnage in a universe of bleak chaos, but which revolves around Macbeth’s awesome, apocalyptic sense of guilt, his pathetic and pitiable awareness of all this horror.

 In these stories all is darkness, but the writer is coming from a perspective of light.
 In Black Mirror there is no question, ever, of a sane or sympathetic lead, or any sense that Brooker is coming from, or even hopes to express, anything truer or sweeter or realer than the nightmarish concepts he presents.
 Because of this — because his presentations revolve entirely around ideas — all of his characters are interchangeable.
 One might be a woman, another Irish, another black, but you could easily swap their dialogue, their back-stories or their values and not notice the difference.
 Indeed one of the most repulsive of the stories, Be Right Back (season 2), has an entirely synthetic human being who differs from his living original in the most preposterously trivial ways (he sleeps with his eyes open and is a bit of a bland wimp).
 As you’d expect from the universe of Black Mirror, when it comes to the final crunch his bereaved girlfriend can’t kill him because he starts faking tearful desperation; she was sad, stupid and insensitive enough to believe in and buy a synthetic replacement for her loved one in the first place and, after discovering he’s not quite the same as the original — she ends up keeping him!
-It reminds me of Philip K Dick’s classic point:
+Again we’re back to Philip K Dick’s classic point:

 ‘The only way to determine whether someone was an android was empathy.
 What separated humans from androids was that androids had no sense of empathy.
 The difficulty was that very few humans did either.’